cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 ## Connections

 If you want to connect two blockchains with IBC, you will need to establish an IBC **connection**.
-Connections, established by a four-way handshake, are responsible for: 1) establishing the identity of the counterparty chain, and 2) preventing a malicious entity from forging incorrect information by pretending to be the counter party chain.
+Connections, established by a four-way handshake, are responsible for:
+1. Establishing the identity of the counterparty chain.
+2. Preventing a malicious entity from forging incorrect information by pretending to be the counter party chain.
 IBC connections are established by on-chain ledger code and therefore do not require interaction with off-chain (trusted) third-party processes.

 <HighlightBox type="info">